JaKooLit/Ja-ZaneyOS/README.md

 #### 🍖 Requirements
 - You must be running on NixOS.
 - Must have installed using GPT & UEFI.
+Systemd-boot is what is supported, for GRUB you will have to brave the internet for a how-to. ☺️
 - Manually editing options.nix file in hosts/<yourhostname> folder.

 #### 🎹 Pipewire, Spotify, & Notification Menu Controls